BUDGET$52.0M

 Detailed Financial Report

-The Break-Up, released in 2006, entered the cinematic marketplace as a Romance / Comedy film.
+In the competitive landscape of 2006, The Break-Up debuted as a Romance / Comedy film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $52.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for The Break-Up has culminated in a worldwide gross of approximately $205.7M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 296%.
-Such a robust financial display underscores the film's broad appeal and effective marketing campaign.
+This performance indicates a strong grasp of the target demographic and sustained momentum beyond the opening weekend, a hallmark of major commercial success.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, The Break-Up navigated the competitive landscape with an audience reception score of 5.9/10.
 When weighing the production costs against the global returns, The Break-Up is effectively categorized as a Blockbuster.
-It stands as a testament to the power of high-concept storytelling and broad audience appeal.
+This result solidifies the film's place as a significant earner in the yearly box office rankings.

 Comparables